Cologne: Middle Ages

 Following the Battle of Worringen in 1288, Cologne gained its independence from the archbishops and became a Free City.
 Archbishop Sigfried II von Westerburg was forced to reside in Bonn.
 The archbishop nevertheless preserved the right of capital punishment.
 Thus the municipal council (though in strict political opposition towards the archbishop) depended upon him in all matters concerning criminal justice.
-This included torture, the sentence for which was only allowed to be handed down by the episcopal judge known as the "Greve".
+This included torture, the sentence for which was only allowed to be handed down by the episcopal judge known as the greve.
 This legal situation lasted until the French conquest of Cologne.

-Besides its economic and political significance Cologne also became an important centre of medieval pilgrimage, when Cologne's archbishop, Rainald of Dassel, gave the relics of the Three Wise Men to Cologne's cathedral in 1164 (after they, in fact, had been taken from Milan).
+Besides its economic and political significance Cologne also became an important centre of medieval pilgrimage, when Cologne's archbishop, Rainald of Dassel, gave the relics of the Three Wise Men to Cologne's cathedral in 1164 (after they had been taken from Milan).
 Besides the three magi Cologne preserves the relics of Saint Ursula and Albertus Magnus.

 Cologne's location on the river Rhine placed it at the intersection of the major trade routes between east and west as well as the main south–north Western Europe trade route, Venice to Netherlands; even by the mid-10th century, merchants in the town were already known for their prosperity and luxurious standard of living due to the availability of trade opportunities.
-The intersection of these trade routes were the basis of Cologne's growth.
+The intersection of these trade routes was the basis of Cologne's growth.
 By the end of the 12th century, Archbishop Phillip von Heinsberg enclosed the entire city with walls.
 By 1300 the city population was 50,000–55,000.
 Cologne was a member of the Hanseatic League in 1475, when Frederick III confirmed the city's imperial immediacy.
-Cologne was so influential in regional commerce, that its systems of weights and measurements were used throughout Europe.
+Cologne was so influential in regional commerce that its systems of weights and measurements (e.g. the Cologne mark) were used throughout Europe.